It is not always easy to bottle feed a baby. The baby may refuse, or the night feedings are a hassle.

 Give dad an opportunity to bond with his child and give yourself some sleep!

-Curious on who attends to the baby at night in other families?
+Curious about who attends to the baby at night in other families?
 Check out this poll!

 Don’t focus on how much

 When breastfeeding, you have no idea exactly how much your baby eats.
-When bottle feeding it is very easy to start focusing way too much on the amount that the baby eats.
-Don't!
+When bottle-feeding, it is very easy to start focusing way too much on the amount that the baby eats.
+Don’t!
 Let your baby decide.
-If he gains weight as he should everything is fine.
+If he or she gains weight as expected, everything is fine.

 Use the right nipple hole